 DK: How do you think people perceive you based on what you wear?

 JC: Hopefully they think I’m cool and easy to talk to.
 But I take myself seriously which I think is correct, I don’t know.
-Like I’m not for the bullshit but (laughs), I’m for the bullshit sometimes.
+Like I’m not for the BS but (laughs), I’m for it sometimes.
 No but, I think that its apparent that I think about what I put on, because I do.
 But it’s not in a way that’s unapproachable.

 DK: And is that accurate to what you’re attempting to portray?